 African nations called upon the United Nations Security Council to end talks between the United Nations General Secretary, Dr.

-African nations called upon the United Nations Security Council to end talks between the United Nations General Secretary, Dr. Kurt Waldheim, and the South African government over Namibia (South West Africa) on Monday (December 10).
+Background: African nations called upon the United Nations Security Council to end talks between the United Nations General Secretary, Dr. Kurt Waldheim, and the South African government over Namibia (South West Africa) on Monday (December 10).

 The call was made at the first meeting of the Council on Namibia for nearly a year and Peru formally proposed that the contacts between Dr. Waldheim and South Africa should be discontinued.
 Dr. Waldheim was also asked to keep the Council informed about any new developments on the question.